Skip To Content

 METRO Select

-1. METRO Drives Temporary Service is designed for eligible Summit County residents who cannot utilize fixed-route service and may not be able to utilize ADA service due to unavailability of fixed-routes for ADA routing purposes.
+• SCAT Temporary Service is designed for eligible Summit County residents who cannot utilize fixed-route service and may not be able to utilize ADA service due to unavailability of fixed-routes for ADA routing purposes.

 ADA Complementary Paratransit

 Americans with Disabilities Act (ADA) Complementary Paratransit is transportation for qualified persons with disabilities, complementing regular fixed-route service.
-ADA Complementary Paratransit service is available during the hours METRO’s fixed- routes operate, and when the origin and destination of all ADA trips are within ¾ mile of an active fixed-route bus stop.
+ADA Complementary Paratransit service is available during the hours METRO’s fixed-routes operate, and when the origin and destination of all ADA trips are within ¾ mile of an active fixed-route bus stop.

 The fare for ADA Complementary Paratransit is $2.50 each way and a personal care attendant may also ride along at no extra charge.
 There are no limits on a passenger’s daily trips, but travel must be scheduled at least one to three days in advance.
 ADA service is dependent upon completion of an application and a functional assessment to determine the applicant’s ability to ride fixed-routes.